• Skip to main content

 • boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

 • ashita – 明日 (あした) : a noun meaning ‘tomorrow’ in Japanese.
 This can also work as an adverb almost anywhere in a sentence.
-In the example, this works as an adverb to say “tomorrow” in Japanese.
+In the example, this works as an adverb in the middle of the sentence to mean ‘tomorrow’ in Japanese.

 • ni – に : a case particle used to say where someone or something goes.
-In the example, this works after “tokyo” to say where “boku tachi” will go tomorrow.
+In the example, this is used after tokyo to say where the speakers will go tomorrow.

-This is a typical usage of “tokyo”.
-In the example, it is used to say where the speakers will go tomorrow.
-It is a noun, so can be used to make the subject or the object in a sentence.
+This is a typical usage of tokyo.
+In the example, it works together with the case particle, ni, to say where the speakers will go tomorrow.
+This combination is sometimes used in Japanese conversations, so it’s worth knowing.

 Summary

 • tokyo – 東京 (とうきょう) : a noun meaning ‘Tokyo’ in Japanese.
 This is the name of the capital of Japan.
 These two kanji characters mean ‘east’ and ‘the capital city’ respectively.
-So, this noun literally means ‘the east capital city’.
-This kanji concept represents well what the capital city really is.
+So, this noun literally means ‘the east capital city’ in Japanese.
+This kanji concept represents really well what the Japanese capital city is.
 It is located on the east side of Japan and widely considered as the capital city.

 Hope my explanations are understandable and helpful for Japanese learners.